 Is it the booze that is flowing uncontrollably and endlessly in every watering hole in the city that essentially is a huge watering hole?
 Could very well be.
 It’s a well-known fact that alcohol brings happiness—when you hit even the slightest feeling of sadness, trouble, or there’s just something bothering you, you can start drinking and all this negativity goes away as quickly as you drink.
 And when you start getting sober and these negative feelings start returning, you just start all over.
 It’s like a magic way of indefinitely postponing every unhappy thought or feeling, ensuring they never come back.

 But here’s the thing.
 You know how bakers never eat bread or cake?
 It’s because we’re naturally programmed to get fed up with things, especially those that are around you all the time, 24/7.
 Everything can get old, may it take as long as it will.
 So it’s understandable that for tourists, Nola in small doses is this embodiment of happiness that occurs only once in a while.
 But let’s come back to the pedicab driver who can’t wipe the smile off his face.
 Or a streetcar driver who sings while operating this ancient means of transportation.
-Or the countless of local New Orleanians who can’t get enough of the Mardi Gras parades so that they voluntarily and happily do them many times a day for months in a row?
+Or the countless of local New Orleanians who can’t get enough of the Mardi Gras parades.

 Let’s leave the booze and the party aside for a while and look at New Orleans as a home—as it is to almost four hundred thousand people.

 First of all, it’s a beautiful city.
 The French Quarter is like a tiny piece of rural France that’s implanted into the United States.
 I think it’s a city with one of the most beautiful old architecture in the entire North America.
 And if you look beyond the French Quarter, you have the Garden District with magnificent Southern architecture that has its own feel in Nola—which is somewhat different from the rest of the South.
+A lot of houses here have gravel driveways, if you are planning on using gravel you can use a gravel calculator, to determine how much you need.
 And hey, if you miss the modern big-city feel, there’s the Financial District that has skyscrapers and the scent of money.

 There aren’t many cities in the New World where you can take an old streetcar to work—in New Orleans, you can.
 Even though the streetcar seems to be used by mostly tourists who do it for the experience, it’s an actual means of public transport for the locals.
 Unlike in San Francisco where the famous cable car is almost exclusively for tourists these days.